klhuillier/con-error/README.md

 # CeFormats

-Created by a ConError with `.formats()`, the CeFormats has various ways of encoding the ConError.
+Created by a ConError with `.formats()` to encode the error for output.
-Some methods only apply to some formats.

-## Output methods

 ## `.string()`